 This version has an external 2bdi antenna.
 Use it to convert your smartphone’s 3 or 4G connection and create a private, secure wireless network for all the devices you’ve got with you.

-It’s data transport speed is 150Mbps.
-As far as wireless travel router reviews, it’s getting really good comments from users who love its versatility and the ability to connect multiple devices.
+Its data transport speed is 150Mbps.
+Regarding wireless travel router reviews, it’s getting really good comments from users who love its versatility and the ability to connect multiple devices.

-Think bringing your voice controlled virtual assistant (Alexa, Google Assistant) along on your travels for wake-up calls, music, reminders and more.
+Think of bringing your voice-controlled virtual assistant (Alexa, Google Assistant) along on your travels for wake-up calls, music, reminders, and more.
 Pretty cool.

 This inexpensive travel router for hotel wifi is lightweight and works to protect your privacy while offering a good data transfer speed of a maximum of 300Mbps in 2.4GHz.

-Log in with your smartphone and connect to the wifi in your room without already knowing a ton about configurations.
-Pack this portable wireless router for travel, and all your devices will be connected and at faster speeds.
+Log in with your smartphone and connect to your room’s wifi without knowing much about configurations.
+Pack this portable wireless router for travel; all your devices will be connected faster.

 Features pre-installed OpenWRT offering more than 4000 packages and OpenVPN for security.
-Despite it’s whimsical color and light weight of 1.41 ounces, it offers all the functionality of a full-size router with dual ethernet ports and can serve as a gateway for Internet of Things (IoT) development.
+Despite its whimsical color and light weight of 1.41 ounces, it offers all the functionality of a full-size router with dual ethernet ports.
+It can serve as a gateway for Internet of Things (IoT) development.

-Works well for families with a gajillion devices all needing room numbers, passwords, your blood type and whatever else the hotel needs for internet access.
+It works well for families with a gazillion devices, all needing room numbers, passwords, blood type, and whatever else the hotel needs for internet access.

 This one may be last on our list of best portable routers, but it’s not for lack of features.
-It provides 2.4GHz and 5GHz dual band wifi and comes with 2550mAh battery.
+It provides 2.4GHz and 5GHz dual-band wifi and comes with a 2550mAh battery.